 - 1. That the report entitled Atkins Drive and Quick Street All-way Stop Request dated February 24, 2020 be received; and, - 2.
 That an All-Way Stop at the intersection of Atkins Drive and Quick Street not be implemented at this time; and, - 3.
 That the Town monitor the intersection as the community continues to build out; and, - 4.
 That school boards be notified of the school bus routing and be asked to implement improvements to student access to the school buses to reduce crossing of streets; and, - 5.
-That York Regional Police be notified of the speeding issues to plan increased enforcement; and, - 6.
-That the Town continue to apply Category 1 traffic calming measures to educate motorists to comply with the speed limits; and, - 7.
+That York Regional Police be notified of the speeding issues and school bus stop arm violations to plan increased enforcement; and, - 6.
+That the Town continue to apply Category 1 traffic calming measures to educate motorists to comply with the speed limits and that Staff explore options for Category 2 traffic calming measures; and, - 7.
+That Staff provide Council with data regarding All-Way Stop warrants related to Bob Gapp Drive and Atkins Drive, including modelling the anticipated near-term growth; and, - 8.
 That Staff be authorized and directed to do all things necessary to give effect to this resolution.